Where To Travel To On Your First Surf Holiday

-South Western Nicaragua receives 300+ days offshore wind and constant southern swells which means that this country is a surfer’s dream.
-The entire pacific coastline in Nicaragua is peppered with amazing surf spots.
-From the The Boom in Northern Nicaragua to Popoyo in central Nicaragua and then all the way down to Playa Maderas in San Juan Del Sur.
+South Western Nicaragua receives 300+ days of offshore wind and constant southern swells, which means that this country is a surfer’s dream.
+The entire pacific coastline in Nicaragua is peppered with fantastic surf spots.
+From The Boom in Northern Nicaragua to Popoyo in central Nicaragua and then down to Playa Maderas in San Juan Del Sur.

-Nicaragua has a wave for every level of surfer and with water temperatures averaging 27 degrees celsius, long surf sessions are always in order.
-There are plenty of surf camps dotted all over the country and because Nicaragua is still less developed than Costa Rica, prices are a lot lower than it’s southern neighbour.
-Don’t forget your surf equipment because you are bound to have a blast.
+Nicaragua has a wave for every level of surfer, and with water temperatures averaging 27 degrees celsius, long surf sessions are always in order.
+There are plenty of surf camps dotted all over the country, and because Nicaragua is still less developed than Costa Rica, prices are a lot lower than its southern neighbor.
+Don’t forget your surf equipment because you will have a blast.

-Portugal isn’t just famous for it’s pastèis de natas, this European country also has some of the best surfing spots in the world.
-Super Tubos situated in Peniche, has been a favourite with locals and tourists alike.
-The break offers world-class surfing conditions with its hollow powerful waves, and is the site of the MEO Rip Curl Pro Portugal the World Surf League Men’s Championship Tour event.
+Portugal isn’t just famous for its pastèis de natas, and this European country also has some of the best surfing spots in the world.
+Super Tubos, situated in Peniche, has been a favorite with locals and tourists alike.
+The break offers world-class surfing conditions with its hollow, powerful waves and is the site of the MEO Rip Curl Pro Portugal, the World Surf League Men’s Championship Tour event.

 The Algarve on Portugal’s southern coastline is famed for white sandy beaches and beach breaks.
-There are a number of great surf spots in the Alrgarve with Sagres being the epicentre of surfing in this region.
+There are several great surf spots in the Algarve, with Sagres being the epicenter of surfing.

-Deep in the heart of North Africa there is a fishing vilage called Taghazout.
+Deep in the heart of North Africa, there is a fishing village called Taghazout.
 Just north of Agadir.
-Which comes alive each winter with the sound of pounding pointbreaks and surf banter.
+Each winter, which comes alive with the sound of pounding pointbreaks and surf banter.
 It’s a beautiful place with a rich Arabic culture to add to the magic.

-Taghazout is surf, surf and surf.
+Taghazout is surf, surf, and surf.
 Taghazout is the premium surfing destination of Morocco with some iconic surf spots, like Anchor Point.
-Since Anchor point was first put on the surf mpa in the 1970’s, Taghazout has steadily grown to become Morocco’s preeminent surfing destination.
+Since Anchor point was first put on the surf map in the 1970s, Taghazout has steadily grown to become Morocco’s preeminent surfing destination.

 Taghazout now has a plethora of great surf camps to choose from, and all of them mainly cater to beginner and intermediate surfers.

-We had to keep the best for last, Bali has been on the top of travellers favourite destinations for a long time which doesn’t come as surprise.
-Bali has everything from sun, sea and surfing spots aplenty.
-Our top pick Kuta is if you are looking for a beach and resort area in the south of the island of Bali.
+We had to keep the best for last.
+Bali has been on the top of travelers’ favorite destinations for a long time which doesn’t surprise me.
+Bali has everything from sun, sea, and surfing spots aplenty.
+Our top pick Kuta is, if you are looking for a beach and resort area in the south of the island of Bali.